 Setting both the advanced audit policies (as described in this document) and the event audit policies (as described in [MS-GPSB] section 2.2.4) on the same client can lead to inconsistent behavior.
-Therefore, it is recommended that, if the advanced audit policies are being used on a client, the registry value MACHINE\System\CurrentControlSet\Control\LSA\SCENoApplyLegacyAuditPolicy be set to 1, using the mechanism described in [MS-GPSB] section 2.2.5.
+Therefore, if the advanced audit policies are used on a client, it is recommended that the registry value MACHINE\System\CurrentControlSet\Control\LSA\SCENoApplyLegacyAuditPolicy be set to 1, using the mechanism described in [MS-GPSB] section 2.2.5.
 This avoids the conflict by preventing the event audit policies from being applied on the client.